 Instructor: Prof. Ajit P. Annachhatre

-Climate and Environment Co-benefit (1 CR)
+Climate Change Science and Mitigation Co-benefits (1 CR)

 Rationale: Human-induced changes to the Earth climate become a topic of the intense interest.
 This course equips engineers and scientists with fundamental knowledge on the Earth climate system and how it changes, potential effects of the climate change, as well as the measures to deal with the changes with co-benefit considerations.

 Catalogue: Earth climate system; The science of climate change; Greenhouse effect; Climate forcing agents; Effects of climate change; Mitigation: energy and environment, greenhouse gases, black carbon; Adaptation; Environment and climate co-benefit: climate and air quality; co-control principles.

 Instructor: Prof. Nguyen Thi Kim Oanh